joshajohnson/Hub16/Documents/enclosure-manufacturing.md

 For a laser cut enclosure, the required files are in `Mechanicals/laser-cut`.

 * `topSpacer.dxf` and `bottomSpacer.dxf` need to be cut from 4mm acrylic
-* `bottomPlate.dxf` and `inclineSpacer.dxf` should be cut from 3mm acrylic, but could be increased to 4mm if slightly longer screws are used to hold everything together.
+* `bottomPlate.dxf` and `inclineSpacer.dxf` should be cut from 3mm acrylic, but could be increased to 4mm without too many issues.
-* `topCover.dxf` holds the key switches in place, and should be no greater than 1.5mm thick, as otherwise the keys will not fit.
+* `topCover.dxf` holds the key switches in place, and should be no greater than 1.5mm thick.

 ### 3D Printing